sandeepmistry/node-bleacon/README.md

 node-bleacon
 ============

-A node.js library for creating and discovering iBeacons
+A node.js library for creating, discovering, and configuring iBeacons

 Install
 -------